-Kanban Thinking is a model which represents an approach to solving problems using kanban-based techniques.
+Kanban Thinking is a framework that uses kanban-based techniques to solve problems.
 One of its goals is to avoid being prescriptive, while still capturing the essence of much of what has been learned over recent years.
-The core components that enable this are heuristics that guide the design of kanban systems by understanding the nature if the system, describing desirable impacts, and identifying possible interventions.
-The heuristics can be explore by working through the Kanban Canvas.
+The core components that enable this are heuristics that guide the design of kanban systems by understanding the nature of the system, describing desirable impacts, and identifying possible interventions.
+The heuristics can be explored by working through the Kanban Canvas.

 System